 I arrived in Derry during a downpour, even though the sun was still peeking through the gathering storm clouds.
 By the end of the trip, I felt like the weather was a perfect metaphor for the city itself.
 Derry is rare.
 It is dark, but light pierces through it.
 It is grey but full of color.
 It is gathering and ready, but still and waiting.
 It is tragic and beautiful.
 Derry is a very special place.

 It is no surprise then, that Derry has always been a political challenge for the English.
-Partition set the boundaries of the country just a few miles outside the city and its proximity to the rest of Ireland made Derry a very unique place.
-After years and years of sectarian violence and discriminatory governments, it became an epicenter for the Civil Rights movement.
+Partition set the borders of the country just a few miles outside the city and its proximity to the rest of Ireland made Derry a very unique place.
+After years and years of sectarian violence and discriminatory governments, it became the epicenter for the Civil Rights movement.
 It also became a hotbed of paramilitary activity.
-It is the birthplace of the Troubles and the city suffered some of the worst atrocities of them too.
+It is the birthplace of the conflict known colloquially as the Troubles and the city suffered some of the worst atrocities of it too.

 All of this I knew before entering the city, but nothing prepared me for being there.
 The iconic Free Derry corner stands proudly in the Bogside, surrounded by masterful murals designed to convey the history of the neighborhood in a harsh but palatable way for tourists.
 The Bloody Sunday and H block memorials are just steps away from the corner and both are tragic and beautiful.
 It is an area that has been carefully crafted to remember, to educate, and to tell the Bogside’s story.
 It is a powerful place.
 Standing on Free Derry Corner and watching an Irish Republic flag wave in the storm was an unforgettable experience.